 UTA does not require officially recognized student organizations to notify UTA that they own or control housing facilities outside of the UTA core campus.
-Therefore, the City of Arlington Police Department is not used to monitor and record criminal activity since UTA does not track non-campus locations of student organizations.
+UTAPD and the City of Arlington Police department are utilized to monitor and record criminal activity of recognized student organizations on campus; however, criminal activity of recognized student organizations at non-campus locations is not monitored.